delventhalz/education-cryptobunnies/code/part-three/README.md

 # Part Two: Cryptomoji

-Your task for part two is to build a working distributed application on [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), a general-purpose enterprise blockchain.
+Your task for part three is to build a working distributed application on [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), a general-purpose enterprise blockchain.
 This app will allow users to collect, breed, and trade collectible _kaomoji_: strings of characters that look like